univention/univention-keycloak-app/docs/keycloak-app/configuration.rst

 If App authorization is a must in your environment, this guide will show you a suitable replacement in the meantime.

-Please note that this configuration will behave differently to the feature provided by :program:`simpleSAMLphp` in the following ways:
+This configuration differs from the one provided by :program:`simpleSAMLphp` in the following ways:

-* The restriction is based on group membership alone.
-It is not possible to restrict the access for an individual user directly
+* Only the group membership restricts the access to applications.
+It isn't possible to restrict the access for an individual user directly.

-* While the users and their group memberships can be managed in UDM, which group provides access for which Keycloak :term:`SAML SP` or :term:`OIDC RP` can only be configured in the :ref:`Keycloak Admin Console <keycloak-admin-console>` directly.
+* You must configure group access restrictions for :term:`SAML SP` and :term:`OIDC RP` directly in the :ref:`Keycloak Admin Console
+  <keycloak-admin-console>`, although you manage users and their group
+  memberships in |UDM|.

-* :program:`Keycloak` will allow access for all users as a default.
-Only if the :term:`SAML SP`/ :term:`OIDC RP` is specifically configured to use
+* By default, :program:`Keycloak` allows access to all users.
+Only when you specifically configure the :term:`SAML SP` or :term:`OIDC RP` to use app authorization will :program:`Keycloak` evaluate the access restriction to applications.
-  App authorization, the access will be checked.

 .. _authorization-create-auth-flow: